I love History, Romance, the Regency, Food, Family, Faith and Friends.

-Dido Elizabeth Bell
+Dido Elizabeth Belle

 Queen Charlotte (Portuguese Royal Line)

 William Davidson (1786-1820) was born in Jamaica and came to Edinburgh at the age of 14.
 He came to study the law.
 Later he spent time at sea and became a cabinet maker.
-Unfortunately, he fell in with the radicals after the Peterloo masacre and tried to blow u the MPs in the cabinet to get the government to pay attention to their demands.
-He and his co-conspirators were arrested in a hay loft in Cato Street in London.
+Unfortunately, he fell in with the radicals after the Peterloo massacre and tried to blow u the MPs in the cabinet to get the government to pay attention to their demands.
+He and his co-conspirators were arrested in a hayloft in Cato Street in London.
 They were hanged at Tyburn.

 Peter the Great with his page.